The 5 principles of bitcoin lending

 Amount per loan

-The minimum amount that you can invest per loan is pretty small at currently 0.01 BTC.
-We kept this minimum amount so small on purpose.
-That way you can build a portfolio of 100 loans with an investment of just 1 bitcoin.
+The minimum amount that you can invest per loan is currently 0.01 BTC.
 We recommend not to invest much more than the minimum amount into one loan.

 Generally we advise to stick to the following 2 rules of thumb:

 1) Only fund 20% or less of the requested loan amount.
-So if it’s a very small loan of just 0.1 BTC, don’t put more than 0.02 BTC into this loan.
+So if it’s a loan of 0.1 BTC, don’t put more than 0.02 BTC into this loan.

 2) Let one single loan comprise only 5% or less of your portfolio.
-So if you plan to lend a total of 2 bitcoins for instance, then you shouldn’t put more than 0.1 BTC into one loan (since 2 x 5% = 0.1).
 You can check your total investment in your investment overview – it’s the bold figure in the ‘Total outstanding principal’ column.

 Diversification has more than just the investment amount dimension.
 It is also good to diversify other aspects of your loan portfolio.
 One cool thing about global bitcoin peer-to-peer lending is that there are loan listings from many different countries.